-Unlikely as it may seem, one of the most popular tunes performed by a Chicago-based band is a song titled "Syracuse."
+Unlikely as it may seem, one of the most popular tunes performed by a Chicago-based band is a song called "Syracuse."

-When Windy City guitarist James Weigel wrote the song a half-decade ago he had yet to visit the Salt City.
+When Windy City guitarist James Weigel wrote the song eight years ago he had yet to visit the Salt City.
 His inspiration was not our bedraggled burg itself but a pair of our rowdier residents.
-A young couple who lived here had crashed at a communal home of musicians, including the songwriter, and their devil-may-care behavior inspired his tune.
+A young couple who lived here had crashed at a communal home of musicians, and their devil-may-care behavior inspired his tune.

 The guy and gal, who drove a new SUV, had a baby boy with them when they visited the Midwest.
 Raising a child, Weigel noted, didn't stop those poor little rich kids from their primary pursuit -- getting high.

-Now, some six years after writing the song, Weigel can be seen performing "Syracuse" on YouTube.com with his neo-bluegrass band, the Henhouse Prowlers also known as Sexfist.
-Despite its upbeat rhythm, it's a dark and brooding composition, a bitter slice of life prompted by a couple of wayward parents from our home town.
+Despite its upbeat rhythm, "Syracuse" is a dark and brooding composition, a bitter slice of life prompted by a couple of wayward parents from our hometown.

 The tune's description on YouTube describes it as "a poignant and riveting song about a young couple's propensity for drug use while raising a newborn child."